-The new university theatre and activity centre replaces the existing guild of students.
-As part of a master-plan of the campus many of the social and administrative functions of the existing guild have been relocated elsewhere on the campus.
-This scheme expands upon the remain functions of the guild, modernising and expanding the performance spaces, as well as provided a much needed expansion in the space available for societies to run activities.
+The new University Theatre replaces the existing Union building.
+As part of a masterplan of the campus, many of the social and administrative functions of the Union have been relocated elsewhere.
+This scheme modernises and expands upon the remaining performance spaces, as well as providing a much needed expansion in the capacity for societies’ activities.

-The existing guild was made up of two parts, a 1913 listed building and a more recent extension.
-The new scheme retains the listed part, restoring its rear facade and creating a covered foyer between it and the new structure.
+The existing Union was composed of two parts, the 1913 listed Reilly Building, and a more recent extension.
+The new scheme retains the listed section, restoring its rear facade, creating a strengthened connection between new and old.

-The building was conceived as a series of volumes which echo the exposed volumes of the Reilly Building.
-These volumes contain space for activities which require privacy, such as theatre and dance.
-Found space is created between, above & below these volumes, allowing for activities to take place all around the building, and for other users to get a glimpse of other activities taking place throughout the building.
+Conceived as a series of volumes, the design echoes the exposed masses of the Reilly Building.
+These volumes contain spaces for activities which require privacy, such as theatre and dance.
+Found space, created between, above & below these volumes, is used for activities and circulation.
+This allows for passing glimpses of other activities throughout the building.

 The facade is pulled up, echoing the curtains of the theatre inside.
 Creating a permeable ground floor, increasing the sense of inclusiveness and connectivity with the campus.